 So I called Michigan State University Equine Student Veterinary Clinic.
-I was able to talk to the main vet, about donating her for research and She said that they had a waiting list that CINNY would have to be put on.
+I was able to talk to the primary vet about donating her for research, and She said that they had a waiting list that Cinny would have to be listed.
 I told the MSU vet to go ahead and add her to the list.

 Sadly on 10/30/2015, We Said Our Final Good-Bye To CINNY

-We loaded CINNY in the trailer and headed for MSU, crying all the way.
-When we got there, I unloaded her and I had to walk her in the building to the stall they had ready for her.
-Three vets were waiting for us.
+We loaded Cinny in the trailer and headed for MSU, crying all the way.
+When we arrived, I unloaded her and walked her in the building to the stall they had ready for her.
+Three vets were standing there waiting for us.

-When I walked her back to the stall, she hesitated, but then walked in with me.
+When I walked her back to the stall, she hesitated, but then stepped in with me.
 The vet gave her some hay and grain to nibble on to make her more at ease.

 I stayed with her for about an hour, my sister stepped in and said her goodbyes and stepped back in the hallway.

-Finally, I hugged CINNY around her neck and slowly told her; I loved her, and I had to leave now.
-I walked out of the stall, and I waited for a little bit to make sure she was gonna stay calm.
+Finally, I hugged Cinny around her neck and slowly told her; I loved her, and I had to leave now.
+I walked out of the stall, and I waited for a little bit to make sure she was going to stay calm.
 Then we turned and walked away, and I cried all the way home.

-The next morning on 10/31/2015, CINNY was put to sleep by the main vet, and the students were able to learn from her situation.
+The next morning on 10/31/2015, CINNY was put to sleep by the primary vet, and the students were able to learn from her situation.

-The main veterinarian from Michigan State University called that afternoon and said, “CINNY had a couple of spot areas on her small intestine, so her body would not have broken down the nutrition in her body properly and we would have lost her in the cold winter.
-She assured me that we did the right thing by CINNY.
+The primary veterinarian from Michigan State University called that afternoon and said, “Cinny was gone, and the students were able to learn and do their studies.
+They found a couple of dark spot areas on her small intestine, so her body would not have broken down the nutrition in her body correctly, and we would have lost her in the cold winter just as my regular vet had told me at home.
+MSU vet assured me that we did the right thing by Cinny.

 A week later, I received a package in the mail from Michigan State University.

-The students had cut a long piece of CINNY’s tail and a long piece of her main and braided both of them individually with pink ribbon along with a card.
+The MSU vet students cut a piece of Cinny’s tail and her mane.
+They braided both of them individually with a pink ribbon along with a card.

 The following Day I Received Another Unexpected Package In The Mail.

-Then the next day I received another package in the mail.
+The next day I received another package in the mail.
 Senders name said “from your friend” and had my address on it.
 Then it had my name on who it was for and had my address.
-I know, weird!